Rule 3701-84-08 | General personnel and staffing requirements.

 (2) Is under the influence of drugs or alcohol; or

-(3) After training and orientation by the provider of the HCS, has not demonstrated sufficient knowledge or expertise for the responsibilities of the position.
+(3) After training and orientation by the HCS, has not demonstrated sufficient knowledge or expertise for the responsibilities of the position.

-(H) Each provider of a HCS shall provide an ongoing training program for all staff that includes both an orientation and continuing training.
+(2) An ongoing training program for all staff that includes both an initial orientation and continuing training:

-(2) Continuing training shall be designed to assure appropriate skill levels are maintained and that staff are informed of changes in techniques, philosophies, goals, and similar matters.
-The continuing training may include attending and participating in professional meetings and seminars and shall include information specific to the appropriate HCS.
+(b) Continuing training designed to assure appropriate skill levels are maintained and that staff are informed of changes in techniques, philosophies, goals, and similar matters.
+The continuing training may include attending and participating in professional meetings and seminars and include information specific to the type of HCS;

-(I) All staff shall have appropriate orientation and training regarding the HCS's equipment, safety guidelines, practices, and policies.
+(3) An orientation and training for the HCS's equipment, safety guidelines, practices, and policies; and

-(J) Each provider of a HCS shall develop and implement an ongoing process for ensuring the competence of staff members.
-This process shall include:
+(G) Each HCS shall develop and implement an ongoing process for ensuring the competence of staff members that includes: